 The New Science of GoalSetting and Achievement

 The new science of goalsetting accelerates the opportunity for life achievements.
-Neuroscientists say the human brain has 100 billion neurons.
+Neuroscientists say the human brain has one hundred billion neurons.
 20,000 or so carry Dopamine.
-This neurotransmitter makes us human and has been called the “motivation molecule.”
+This neurotransmitter makes us human.
+Scientists named it the “motivation molecule.”
 It controls our brains communication and keeps us motivated.
 Dopamine activation provides us drive, focus, concentration, pleasurable feelings, accomplishment, planning and the joys of life.
 It is one of the keys to our goal success.

 The Potential Hazards of GoalSetting

 L.A.
 King and C. M. Burton completed research, The Hazards of Goal Pursuit, for the American Psychological Association.
 They found key reasons for difficulties in goalsetting.
 For example, here are the top six: